What is Portrait Photography?

 This portrait was made using standard studio lighting except I used “umbrella” lighting (the flash is aimed into a silverized umbrella which is pointed at the subject.
 The main light came from my right, while the fill was at my left.

-If you like the “hair light” effect and don’t have studio lights (like I had for the above B&W) then just make sure your subject is seated next to a lamp.
+If you like the “hair light” effect and don’t have studio lights, then just make sure your subject is seated next to a lamp.
 Here the light source is from the ceiling lamp.
 Notice how it highlights my daughter’s hair and puts a nice sheen on my grand-daughter Ivy.

 Here are two acceptable exceptions to the rule:

 The long reason for why these two portraits are acceptable would take volumes in explanation.
 The short reason is … they work.
 They are pleasing and interesting.

 I love candid (un-posed) portraits but have, on occasion had to pose folks and use studio lighting.
 There are volumes of pages on studio lighting which I don’t have room or time for.
 Here is the basic, standard lighting used in a studio.
 (Pardon the crude illustration but it is accurate and does get the job done).
 Notice that the subject (in the center) is facing the lens but the shoulders are turned.
 This is to reduce the shoulder width a tad.

 The main light is at the bottom left, with the fill light at the right.
 The fill light should be one to two stops less bright, it’s purpose is just to fill in the shadow created by the main light.

 The hair light (upper left) is elevated above the subjects head, shining downward so as not to cast any light on the subjects face, just the hair.
 Fact is, it takes a good studio photographer years to become accomplished.
 If you wish to pursue studio lighting I would suggest you head out to a good library or book store.

 Personally, I think most studio portraits are rather wooden and “posed” and they only work when they offer a real insight into the person’s true nature.